Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of lattice parameters

 \section{Prediction of lattice parameters}

-A robust ML model that predicts lattice parameters of monoclinic and tetragonal crystal structures of Zirconia-based ceramics would enable calculation of cofactor conditions \cite{Chen2013} and identify compositions that closely satisfy cofactor conditions.
-The lattice parameters should be predicted with very high accuracy for close satisfaction of the cofactor conditions.
-We choose the GP model for prediction of both monoclinic and tetragonal crystal lattice parameters due to its ability to provide predictions as a normal distribution with uncertainty bounds.
+A robust ML model that predicts lattice parameters of crystal structures would enable calculation of cofactor conditions \cite{Chen2013} and identify compositions that closely satisfy cofactor conditions.
+The lattice parameters of both monoclinic and tetragonal crystals should be predicted with very high accuracy for close satisfaction of the cofactor conditions.
+We again chose the GP model for prediction of the lattice parameters due to its superior performance and ability to provide predictions as a normal distribution.
 The GP models for the monoclinic lattice parameters is termed GP$_\text{m}$ and for the tetragonal lattice parameters is termed as GP$_\text{t}$.
-The temperature at which lattice parameters are measured, $T$, strongly influences the lattice parameters \cite{GURAK20183317}, making it one of the key input parameters in both the GP$_\text{m}$ and GP$_\text{t}$.
-In the next subsection, we aim to identify other key physical features as additional input parameters for the GP$_\text{m}$ and GP$_\text{t}$.
+The key physical features as input for the GP$_\text{m}$ and GP$_\text{t}$ model are identified in the next section.